xing0047/rewrite/datasets/ReadMe.md

 ## Pre-train Data

-As issue suggested, setting a lower `processes_count` (in my practice is `4`) ensures higher successful rate of img2dataset download.
+As suggested by img2dataset, setting up [a high-performance dns resolver](https://github.com/rom1504/img2dataset#setting-up-a-high-performance-dns-resolver) will increase successful rate of download.
+Also, setting a lower `processes_count` (in my practice is `4`) ensures higher successful rate of img2dataset download.

 #### GCC3M